 Join the Riparian Renewal Program—RCWA is planting native trees for Richland Creek habitats.
 Healhty streams are dependent on forested stream banks.
 Trees will absorb water, filter pollution, stabilize banks, prevent erosion, preserve aquatic habitats, produce food for wildlife, and improve air, envrionmental quality, and property value.
 Riparian buffers make good sense, provide flood defense.
 Contact us to get your streamside enhanced!

-RCWA is working on an amphibian study project with Tennessee Wildlife Resources Agency.
-Amphibians have been here for 350 million yeaers but are declining at an alarming rate worldwide, and also in Tennessee.
-Help save the frogs, salamanders, toads and other species e in the middle of the food chain that are indicators of environmental quality.
-Habitat loss is a primary cause for their decline.
-Give for conservation & renewal of Richland Creek critter habitats.
+RCWA conducted on an amphibian study project with Tennessee Wildlife Resources Agency.
+Amphibians have been here for 350 million years but are declining at an alarming rate worldwide and in Tennessee.
+Help save our frogs, salamanders, toads and newts that are in the middle of the food chain and indicators of environmental quality.
+Habitat loss is a primary cause for concern.

 |About the Watershed | Concerns| About RCWA | Programs | Library | How you can help | Supporters/Partners | Contact us ||